GeneralBots/botbook/src/19-maintenance/troubleshooting.md

 # Troubleshooting

-This guide covers common issues you may encounter with BotServer and their solutions.
+This guide covers common issues you may encounter with botserver and their solutions.

 ---